LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Methodology

 \end{myDef}

+For example, for the instance in Fig. \ref{connec_graph}, $a_2$ and $a_3$ are unavoidable agents of $a_1$, as $a_1$'s dependence path must pass through $T[a_2]$ and $T[a_3]$.

 \begin{myDef} Unavoidance graph $\mathcal{G}_u$ of a cluster: an undirected representation of whether one agent is unavoidable to another agent within the cluster.
+Assume there are two agent $a_i$ and $a_j$, $a_i$ is unavoidable to $a_j$ if $a_j$'s dependence path must pass $a_i$'s start or target, meanwhile all dependence paths cannot pass a agent's start or target if the agent is not in current cluster.
 It is important to note that for a given cluster $r$, its unavoidance graph is unique.

 \end{myDef}